 Transactions in SSIS Example

-Rename the first task as the INSERTING DATA, and second SQL task as the UPDATING DATA
+Rename the first task as the INSERTING DATA, and second task as the UPDATING DATA

 Now, Double click on the first Execute SQL Task will open the Editor to configure it.
-Let me select the Connection as OLE DB Connection, which is connecting to the SQL Tutorial database.
-Next, we are using the Direct Input as the SQL statement so, click the … button to write the custom SQL command.
+Let me select the Connection as OLE DB Connection, which is connecting to the database.
+Next, we are using the Direct Input as the statement so, click the … button to write the custom command.

 Next, Double click on the second Execute SQL Task.
-Here also we are selecting the Connection Type as OLE DB Connection, which is connecting to SQL Tutorial database.
-Next, we are using the Direct Input as the SQL statement.
+Here also we are selecting the Connection Type as OLE DB Connection, which is connecting to database.
+Next, we are using the Direct Input as the statement.
 So, click the … button.

 Clicking OK to finish configuring Execute SQL Task.
 Let us run the SSIS Transactions package

-Let us open the SQL Server Management Studio Query window to Preview the data.
+Let us open the Management Studio Query window to Preview the data.
 As you can that the package inserted four records, and updated the first record with Masters.

 Configuring Transaction in SSIS